shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 And you app is using the bundled/transpiled JS code.
 That the common approach with bundlers, let's take a look how to make it work in the browser without any bundlers.

-# How to make JavaScript modules work in the browser
+# How to make ECMAScript modules work in the browser

 ## Browsers support

-For today all the major browsers have ES6 modules implementation available:
+For today all the major browsers have ES modules implementation available:

 - Firefox- [implemented, available under the flag in Firefox 54+](https://bugzilla.mozilla.org/show_bug.cgi?id=568953)
 - Chrome- [implemented, available under the flag in Chrome 60+](https://groups.google.com/a/chromium.org/d/msg/blink-dev/uba6pMr-jec/s4xe95KJCgAJ)